dsccommunity/ConfigMgrCBDsc/README.md

 - **CMPullDistributionPoint**: Provides a resource for modifying a distribution point and making the distribution point a Pull Distribution Point.
 - **CMSiteMaintenance**: Provides a resource for modifying the Site Maintenance tasks.
-- **DSC_CMAdministrativeUser**:  Provides a resource for adding, removing, and configuring administrative users.
+- **CMAdministrativeUser**:  Provides a resource for adding, removing, and configuring administrative users.

 ### xSccmPreReqs